Finding the right Fit for Your Supersized Load

 • Flatbed trucking services Canada typically have a team of experienced drivers and equipment operators who are trained to handle large and heavy loads safely.

 What are some challenges of flatbed and heavy haul trucking?

 There are a few challenges to consider when using flatbed and heavy haul trucking:

 • These types of transportation may be more expensive than other options, especially for short distances.

-• Flatbed and heavy haul trucking can be subject to weight and size restrictions, which can limit the types of goods that can be shipped.
+• Flatbed freight services can be subject to weight and size restrictions, which can limit the types of goods that can be shipped.

 • There may be additional permitting and regulatory requirements for transporting oversized or overweight loads.